Water — Life’s Essential Element.

 Adults lose nearly 12 cups of water every day, including up to 1 cup from the soles of our feet, 2 to 4 cups from breathing, 2 cups from perspiration, and 6 cups in urine.

 When the body is dehydrated, a form of rationing and distribution begins to ration the available water.
 Since the body has no reserve system, it operates a priority distribution system for the amount that has been made available by intake.
 The body’s signals of dehydration are frequently joint pain, stomach pain and ulcers, back pain, low energy, mental confusion, and disorientation.
 Numerous disease symptoms respond to increased water intake.

-If you’re not drinking sufficient water, your body starts retaining water to compensate for this shortage.
+If you’re not drinking sufficient water, your body starts retaining water to compensate for this insufficiency.
 To eliminate fluid retention, drink more water, not less.
 If you don’t drink enough water to maintain your body’s fluid balance, you can impair every aspect of your body’s physiological function.

 The Thirst Reflex

 The “dry mouth” signal is the last outward sign of extreme dehydration.
 As our bodies try to adjust to being deprived of water, our thirst mechanism becomes disabled, and we receive the “dry mouth” signal as the last outward sign of extreme dehydration.
 In addition, the thirst sensation gradually decreases with age.
 The result is increasing dehydration.
 As we start to give our bodies more water, the thirst mechanism begins to work again, but doesn’t become fully apparent until our bodies are fully hydrated.
 When we are getting sufficient water, we’re often thirsty.

 Water helps regulate our body temperature through perspiration, which dissipates excess heat & cools our bodies.